priyanka10Wandhare/The_Internet_Folks_Assignment/README.md

 <strong>User Stories (Features)</strong>

-Module: Authentication
+<h2>Module: Authentication</h2>
   Feature: User should be able to signup using valid name, email and strong password.
   Feature: User should be able to signin using valid credentials.
-Module: Community
+<h2>Module: Community</h2>
   Feature: User should be able to see all communities.
   Feature: User should be able to create a community.
-Module: Moderation
+<h2>Module: Moderation</h2>
   Feature: User should be able to see all community members.
   Feature: User should be able to add a user as member.
   Feature: User should be able to remove a member from community.